tlswg/draft-ietf-tls-ticketrequest/draft-ietf-tls-ticketrequests.md

 racing.
 The Transport Services Architecture implementation from {{?TAPS=I-D.ietf-taps-impl}} also describes how connections can race across interfaces and address families.
 In such cases, clients may use more than one ticket while racing connection attempts in order to establish one successful connection.
-Requesting multiple tickets a priori equips clients with enough tickets to initiate connection racing while avoiding ticket re-use and ensuring that their cache of tickets does not empty during such races.
+Having  multiple tickets equips clients with enough tickets to initiate connection racing while avoiding ticket re-use and ensuring that their cache of tickets does not empty during such races.
 Moreover, as some servers may implement single-use tickets (and even session ticket encryption keys), distinct tickets will be needed to prevent premature ticket invalidation by racing.